Home

 NRL logo

 The ionosphere analysis portion of VLITE is dedicated to the study of fine-scale (~1-10 km) ionosphere dynamics and the relationship to larger structures (hundreds of km).
 The VLA low-band systems have virtually unmatched sensitivity to fluctuations in the ionosphere total electron content (TEC), the integrated density of free electrons along a line of sight.
 When observing a bright cosmic source, these systems can be used to characterize TEC fluctuations more than two orders of magnitude weaker than those detectable with similar GPS-based methods.
 Such fluctuations are prevalent on smaller scales, making the VLA an excellent instrument for probing fine-scale ionosphere dynamics.
-Many continuously operating GPS receivers within New Mexico will also be used to simultaneously study larger-scale fluctuations.
-The (nearly) continuous data stream that will be yielded by VLITE, when combined with this GPS data, will constitute a singular data set for the study of coupling mechanisms among fine-, medium-, and large-scale ionosphere dynamics.
-In addition, such a continuous flow of data will allow for the characterization of the fine-scale ionosphere response to relatively rare atmospheric and/or seismic events such as large storms, earthquakes, and explosions that would be missed by proposal-based, low-band observing.
+Many continuously operating GPS receivers within New Mexico are also being used to simultaneously study larger-scale fluctuations.
+The (nearly) continuous data stream delivered by VLITE, when combined with this GPS data, constitutes a singular data set for the study of coupling mechanisms among fine-, medium-, and large-scale ionosphere dynamics.
+In addition, such a continuous flow of data allows for the characterization of the fine-scale ionosphere response to relatively rare space weather, atmospheric, and/or seismic events such as solar flares (Helmboldt et al. 2015), large storms, earthquakes, and explosions (Huang et al. 2019) that would be missed by proposal-based, low-band observing.

 Example of VLITE ionospheric data